danbev/learning-nodejs/README.md

     v8::Local<Private> alpn_buffer_private_symbol(v8::Isolate* isolate) const;
     v8::Local<Private> arrow_message_private_symbol(v8::Isolate* isolate) const;
     ...
 But what is the StringValue used for?
+The StringValue is actually not used here, see [#7905](https://github.com/nodejs/node/pull/7905) for details.

-This must be in the definition which can be found in src/env-inl.h:
+The StringValue is used in the definition though which can be found in src/env-inl.h:

     inline IsolateData::IsolateData(v8::Isolate* isolate, uv_loop_t* event_loop,
                                   uint32_t* zero_fill_field)